-AirPods work seamlessly with the iPhone and iPad.
-But the process on the Mac is not at all transparent.
+AirPods pair and work seamlessly with the iPhone and iPad, but the process on the Mac is not at all transparent.
 Wondering how to connect and use your earbuds on your Mac with ease?
 We’ve got you covered.

 If you’ve already paired your headphone with your iPhone or iPad, they will show up in your Mac’s Volume Control and Bluetooth menus (as long as you’re using the same Apple ID on your Mac, and you have Handoff enabled).
 You can also use your AirPods with Android and Windows computers.

-Simply open the charging case near your Mac (with your computer’s Bluetooth setting enabled), and click on the “Bluetooth” icon from the menu bar.
+Simply open the AirPods’ charging case near your Mac (with your computer’s Bluetooth setting enabled), and click on the “Bluetooth” icon from the menu bar.
+(If you don’t see it, first click on the Control Center icon that looks like two toggle switches on top of each other.)
 Here, select your “AirPods,” and click on the “Connect” button to connect them to your Mac.

 But this process doesn’t always work.
 If you don’t see your AirPods in this menu, or if they’re not connecting, you’ll have to manually pair them to your Mac.

-To do this, click on the “Apple” logo from the menu bar and then select the “System Preferences” option.
+To do this, click on the Apple icon from the menu bar in the top-left corner and then select the “System Preferences” option.

-Flip open the charging case near your Mac.
+Flip open the AirPods charging case near your Mac.

-Now, press and hold the physical “Setup” button at the back of the device’s case (it’s the small circular button) until the status light flashes white.
+Now, press and hold the physical Setup button found on the back of the device’s case (it’s the small circular button) until the status light on the front of the case flashes white.
 This means the AirPods are in pairing mode.

 In just a second or two, you should see the AirPods in the Devices list on your Mac.
 Here, click on the “Connect” button next to the device’s name.

-If your device support the Hey Siri functionality, you’ll be asked if you want to enable it.
+If your Mac supports the Hey Siri functionality, you’ll be asked if you want to enable it.
 Click on the “Enable” button if you want to turn it on.

 And that’s it.
 Your AirPods or AirPods Pro are now connected to your Mac.
 Click on the “Options” button next to the headphone listing to change the settings any time your headphones are connected to your computer.